-CYSEC-4324 Communication and Network Security (3 Credits)
+CYSEC-4324 Communication and Network Security (3 credits)

-Course provides a comprehensive examination of the principles, technologies, and best practices related to securing communication channels and networks.
+This course provides a comprehensive examination of the principles, technologies, and best practices related to securing communication channels and networks.
 Covers the key knowledge and skills needed to design, implement, deploy, and analyze secure communication systems that ensure confidentiality, integrity, and availability of data and information.
-Hands-on exercises are used to practice system vulnerability scanning and analysis to then mitigate the attack surfaces within the network.
+Handson exercises are used to practice system vulnerability scanning and analysis to then mitigate the attack surfaces within the network.
 Additional lab exercises may include network device discovery, port scanning, fingerprinting, web application scanning, wireless scanning, and the utilization of network monitoring tools.
-Course includes practical exercises, case studies, and individual or group presentations.
+The course includes practical exercises, case studies, and individual or group presentations.
 Prerequisite: CYSEC4321

-CYSEC-4325 Identity and Access Management (3 Credits)
+CYSEC-4325 Identity and Access Management (3 credits)

 This course covers the principles, practices, and technologies involved in managing digital identities and controlling access to resources within an IT environment.
 Investigates methods used for physical and logical access control, the proper management of identity and identification of the identity lifecycle, and attacks to access control and their mitigation.
 Topics studied include types of digital identifiers, access control models, technologies and methods used to enforce IAM, as well as common IAM protocols such as OAuth, OpenID, LDAP, and SAML.
 Hands-on practical exercises that explore typical configuration and deployment of IAM solutions within simulated environments.
 Includes case study discussions and individual or group presentations.

-Prerequisite: CYSEC4321
+Prerequisite: CYSEC4321 depth discussions related to current security assessment and testing practices.
+Prerequisite: CYSEC4322, CYSEC4325, and ITNW2394

-CYSEC-4326 Security Assessment and Testing (3 Credits)
+CYSEC-4326 Security Assessment and Testing (3 credits)

 Security Assessment and Testing covers the techniques used to manage the risks involved in developing, producing, operating, and sustaining systems and capabilities.
 Topics include methods to develop assessment and testing strategies, test security controls, evaluate testing outputs, and attack or defend the vulnerabilities in security architecture.
-The course includes in-depth discussions related to current security assessment and testing practices.
+The course includes in-